BonJovi1/CS7641/index.md

 Figure 3a (left) shows the two selected components.
 Both have quite high variance, and principal component 1 has slightly more variance than component 2.
 This similarity could suggest that more than 2 components will be useful.

-**t-SNE**
+###### t-SNE

 We utilize T-Distributed Stochastic Neighbor Embedding (t-SNE) to reduce the data into two dimensions.
-We choose to use TSNE due to the fact that it uses a normal distribution to retain the variance exhibited by points in higher dimensions when they are projected into lower dimensions.
+We choose to use t-SNE due to the fact that it uses a normal distribution to retain the variance exhibited by points in higher dimensions when they are projected into lower dimensions.
 We choose this method for similar reasons to our choice of PCA, to reduce our dimensionality while obtaining a useful representation of trends in our data.

 Figure 3b (right) shows the data points after transformation by t-SNE.